hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

    Number of measurement points: 0
 ```

-The scenario can be simulated from the scenario and plotted.
+The results of simulation can be visualized with `plot`.
 ```julia
 res0 = sim(scenario0)
 plot(res0)